-CREATING A VIBRANT ECONOMY Table A.29 VE11 - CITY CENTRE LIVING Reasons for Alternatives Considered natives UK.
+CREATING A VIBRANT ECONOMY Table A.29 VE11 - CITY CENTRE LIVING Reasons for Alternatives Considered Belfast currently has a low residential population within the existing City Centre boundary in comparison to cities of a similar size elsewhe UK.
 The LDP will need to consider how to sustainably deliver residential development over the plan period.
-City Centre residentia Options Option 1 Accommodate a Significant Proportion of New Residential Development within Belfast City Centre Option 2 Rely on SPPS Summary The LDP would seek to accommodate a significant proportion of new residential development within the City Centre by increasing but avoiding town cramming.
+City Centre residential accomwill help to address the RDS target for 60% of new housing to be delivered on 'brownfield' land.
+Options Option 1 Accommodate a Significant Proportion of New Residential Development within Belfast City Centre Option 2 Rely on SPPS Summary The LDP would seek to accommodate a significant proportion of new residential development within the City Centre by increasing but avoiding town cramming.
 This option would also contribute to wider regeneration of the City Centre as part of mixed use developments.
 This option would see an appropriate mix of housing units planned for the City Centre in terms of size, type and tenure, to meet the needs of the projected population.
 This option would follow the SPPS sequential process for allocating housing land, which does not necessarily target the City Centre.
 This approach would see previously developed land within the urban footprint prioritised over extensions to the existing settlement limit.
 Social Effects Significant positive effects: Quality housing opportunities.
 No significant effects Economic Effects Significant positive effects: Ability for local residents to access employment opportunities, and supporting the economic development of Belfast as the regional economic driver.
 No significant effects Environmental Effects Significant positive effects: Promoting an integrated transport system, encouraging sustainable travel, supporting the transition to a Low Carbon Economy, adapting to Climate Change, reducing air pollution and improving air quality.
-No significant effects Reasons for Selecting Preferred Option Option 1 would encourage an increase in residential uses that will help re- development and regeneration there are opportunities to improve accessib city.
-Timescale of Impact Social : This effect would increase in the medium to long term as City Cent Economic : These effects would increase in the medium to long term as Ci Environmental : These effects would increase in the medium to long term a ty Centre residential developments are delivered.
-Mitigation or enhancement SA Objective 1 : Ensure an appropriate mix of type and tenure to encourar SA Objective 2 : At site selection stage, ensure residential development is
+No significant effects Reasons for Selecting Preferred Option Timescale of Impact Social: This effect would increase in the medium to long term as City Cent Economic: These effects would increase in the medium to long term as City Cent Environmental: These effects would increase in the medium to long term as ty Centre residential developments are delivered.
+Mitigation or enhancement SA Objective 1: Ensure an appropriate mix of type and tenure to encourage an inclusive and equal society.
+SA Objective 2: At site selection stage, ensure residential development is not located adjacent non-compatible uses.

 CREATING A VIBRANT ECONOMY Table A.29 VE11 - CITY CENTRE LIVING SA Objective 11 : At site selection stage, prioritise sites to minimise impact on biodiversity.
-The use of key site requirements should development on allocated sites to reduce impact on biodiversity.
-SA Objective 17: Effective management of infrastructure in line with development in the longer term should ensure quality and effective maintained.
-SA Objective 19 : Ensure that all sites with the Plan area which are potentially at risk of flooding are kept free from non-compatible land uses, and to continually review flood risk data over the Plan period.
+The use of key site requirements should also help direct development on allocated sites to reduce impact on biodiversity.
+SA Objective 17: Effective management of infrastructure in line with development in the longer term should ensure quality an maintained.
+SA Objective 19: Ensure that all sites with the Plan area which are potentially at risk of flooding are kept free from non-compatible land uses, and to continually review flood risk data over the Plan period.